-The following Admin options are in the upper right of the page.
+The following options are in the upper right of the Membership Types page.

-Edit - You can change an existing Membership Type.
+- Edit - You can change various aspects of a Membership Type.
 Choose a type and click Edit; the options are the same as when creating a type and are described in the table below.

 See Member Management - Discount Codes for complete information on this feature.

-See Member Management - Renewal Alerts for complete information on this feature.
+See Member Management - Membership Renewals for information on membership-renewal alerts and the Auto-Renewal feature.